 Guaranteed source of retirement income for life

-Survivor benefits if you pass away
+Survivor benefits if you die

 Inflation protection that increases pensions in pay each year following an annual assessment of the financial health of the Plan